 - Notable Managers: Cristo Valbuena (Diego Simeone), Jose Mourinho

 Another type of counter-attacking system, the Long Ball counter attack employs a much more defensive system.
 Similar to the normal fast counterattack, but done via long balls forward from the defensive line of the team.
-The defence will sit deep than usual and defend deeper while they absorb the pressure of the attacking team until they find a gap to play the long ball forward.
+The defense will sit deep than usual and defend deeper while they absorb the pressure of the attacking team until they find a gap to play the long ball forward.

 Your players will continuously drift so as to create an opening for your players to run behind the opponent’s backline for chances.
 So it is necessary to field a forward with high offensive awareness, speed, and ball control to not get caught offside and manage the ball well.
-Defence is also important, so taller ones are needed to keep those crosses at bay.
+Defense is also important, so taller ones are needed to keep those crosses at bay.

 Not to be confused with the “Long Ball Counterattack“, the tactic doesn’t actually employ counter-attacking style.
 When the team recovers the ball from the opposition, the ball is played long targeting the main striker or central player.
 This is done with a little thought of chance creation.
 During an attack, the midfield is bypassed most of the time as long balls are played from the back, but are necessary for pressing and retrieving the ball.